WordPress Optimize

 location ~ .(gif|png|jpeg|jpg|svg|webp)$ {

-specifies the file extensions that you want to protect from hotlinking, for example, if you want to protect PDF files, the code line would look like this:
+specifies the file extensions you want to protect from hotlinking, for example, if you want to protect PDF files, the code line would look like this:

 location ~ .(gif|png|jpeg|jpg|svg|webp|pdf)$